joshgev/jfixture/README.md

   return getattr(instance, attribute):
 ```

-The test directory contains a working example of a full implementation of ModelAdapter using a
+The test directory contains a working example of a full implementation of ModelAdapter using
-[simple orm I wrote to ](https://github.com/joshgev/simpleorm) demonstrate the system and to test it.
+[simpleorm](https://github.com/joshgev/simpleorm) to demonstrate the system and to test it.

 ## jfixture language